Revised May 2018. Resource, Investment Support and Promotion Agency Ankara, Turkey

 - The power of attorney in case another person will carry out the establishment transactions of the liaison office

-It should be noted that all the necessary documents issued and executed outside Turkey must be notarized and apostilled or alternatively ratified by the Turkish consulate where they are issued.
-The original executed, notarized and apostilled documents must be officially translated and notarized by a Turkish notary.
+It should be noted that all the necessary documents issued and executed outside Turkey must be notarized and apostatized or alternatively ratified by the Turkish consulate where they are issued.
+The original executed, notarized and apostatized documents must be officially translated and notarized by a Turkish notary.